top of page

 Have fun walking the endless grasslands of the Frisia Coast Trail, and do pay respect to its strong and tall women.

-Note 1 - All the publicity surrounding Mata Hari in the Netherlands in 2017 triggered this post, thanks to writer Shipman.
+Note 1 - All the publicity surrounding Mata Hari in the Netherlands in 2017 triggered this blog post, thanks to writer Shipman.
 Her book about the life of Mata Hari was published this year in the Dutch language.

 Note 2 – Average height of the tall women living in the north is 1.72 meters.
-See our post Giants of Twilight Land.
+See our blog post Giants of Twilight Land.

 Note 3 - The political party PSP (Pacifistisch Socialistische Partij) dissolved in 1991 into the new political party GroenLinks 'green left'.
 With the provincial elections of 2023, Groenlinks and the political party Partij van de Arbeid 'socialist party'.
 And so castles made of sand, slip into the sea, eventually...